Pvcunha/covid19bot/README.md

 # Prerequistes

-You'll need to have installed python v- 3.6.2
+You'll need to have installed python v- 3.6.9

 ## Libraries

-- Selenium w/geckodriver
+All the libraries used in this project can be find at the requirements file. and also can be installed with the follow command:
-- Tweepy
+- `pip install -r requirements.txt`

 # Project